 The definition of privilege is changing, and this changes everything.

-Working with CIOs, CISOs and security decision-makers across thousands of enterprises, we know you’re under pressure to manage and protect identities at a time when:
+Meanwhile, you’re under pressure to manage and protect your identities at a time when:

 - Many enterprises are bogged down with time-consuming manual processes, outdated technologies and silos across apps, directory stores and data repositories.

 - As risks increase, so do workloads, hours and stress levels.
 Meanwhile, economic pressures exacerbate ongoing resource and skills gaps.

 To truly enforce least privilege, IT and security teams need controls that cover all types of identities with powerful access — from the IT admins of the world to workforce users with heightened privileges.
 This means enterprises need to rethink what Identity Management is, and needs to be, from its purpose to its execution.

 Securing Identities for the Entire Lifecycle Using Automation and Orchestration

 As you know, enforcing least privilege involves not just limiting access overall, but giving users the minimum level of authorizations needed to perform only job-relevant actions – for example in SaaS applications where a risky action could compromise sensitive data.

 The problem is that manual, error-prone processes can hinder many organizations from securely managing employees’ identity lifecycles.